tedee-com/tedee-api-doc/docs/source/howtos/update-lock-settings.rst

 --------------------

 Let's focus now how to update user settings for the lock.
 Each user can have different set of settings.
+You need to specify which settings from :doc:`User settings <../datastructures/user-settings>` you want to update.

 **Sample request**